Bank transfer 2025: explain and review

 If your company requires regular overseas remittances to business partners, or is aiming to expand your operations internationally, selecting a secure and cost-effective remittance service is of paramount importance.

-In addition to traditional banks, there is a wide range of specialised remittance companies that offer remittance services.
-Airwallex is an excellent option – with remittance services in over 60 currencies to 150+ countries or regions.
+In addition to traditional banks, there is a wide range of specialised companies that offer these services.
+Airwallex is an excellent option.

-Unlike traditional banks, Airwallex offers a unique advantage to corporate clients by establishing local currency accounts in over 60 countries or regions worldwide.
-This feature enables direct transactions using local bank accounts by bypassing the complex processes of telegraphic transfers, and ultimately avoiding the layering of fees by remitting banks, intermediary banks, and recipient banks.
+Unlike traditional banks, Airwallex FX & Transfers offers a unique advantage to corporate clients by establishing local rails bypassing the complex processes of telegraphic transfers, and ultimately avoiding the layering of fees by remitting banks, intermediary banks, and recipient banks.
+Businesses are able to send 60+ currencies to 150+ countries and regions.
+Payments are received in as little as one business day with the full amount on delivery guaranteed.

 Airwallex does not impose account opening fees, monthly charges or hidden fees.
-Over 90% of remittances utilise local networks without transaction fees, and there are no minimum remittance requirements.
-Only when foreign currency exchange is involved, Airwallex applies a competitive exchange rate of as low as 0.2% on top of the interbank exchange rate.
+Over 90% of transfers utilise local networks without SWIFT fees, and there are no minimum transfer requirements.
+Only when foreign currency exchange is involved, Airwallex applies a competitive FX conversion fee of as low as 0.2% on top of the interbank exchange rate.

 Share